Skip to main content

 Support UGA Women's Studies

-The Institute of Women's Studies appreciates your financial support.
+The Institute of Women's and Gender Studies appreciates your financial support.
 Your gift is important to us and helps support critical opportunities for students and faculty alike, including lectures, travel support, and any number of educational events that augment the classroom experience.

 Click here to learn more